Viewing archives for History and Joint Schools

 • BA History and Politics

-All History courses last for three years, though those studying History and Modern Languages will normally spend an additional year abroad, between their second and final years.
-There are few restrictions upon the choice of papers within the History courses, and no restrictions at all after students’ first year: those papers which cannot be taught in Queen’s are taught by arrangement in other colleges.
+All History courses last for three years, though those studying History and Modern Languages will normally spend an additional year abroad between their second and final years.
+Most students are taught by tutors within Queen’s during their first year, but in subsequent years students will be taught at other colleges if their choice of papers cannot be catered for at Queen’s.
 Full details of the History and joint school courses can be found on the History Faculty website.

 Teaching

-Students in all courses except History and Modern Languages take four papers for the Preliminary Examination at the end of the first year, and a further seven for their Final Honours Schools.
+Students in all courses take papers for the Preliminary Examination at the end of the first year, and sit examinations in the Final Honours Schools in their final year.
 The range of options available within the History syllabus is immensely wide and diverse, and students are encouraged to be adventurous, rather than sticking to areas familiar from school.
-The University’s ‘rules’ indeed require students in the main History school to choose an outline paper from each of three period blocs – medieval, early modern and modern – and to choose at least two European and one World history paper during their degree.
+The University’s ‘rules’ indeed require students in the main History school to choose an outline paper from each of three period blocs – medieval, early modern and modern – and to study papers in the history of the British Isles, Europe, and the wider world during their degree.

 Ancient and Modern History offers the opportunity to study the ancient world alongside the medieval and modern in a broad, thematic perspective that encourages critical and creative historical understanding.
 Knowledge of classical languages is not expected in advance, but can be acquired or strengthened during the course.